Vadiksimf/sql_psql_quickly/README.md

 3. **Data Manipulations**
    - TODO
+   - [Validation](validation.md): How to add and delete validation in postgres

 4. **Working with Multiple Tables**
    - [Joins](joins.md): Explore different types of joins to retrieve data from multiple related tables.